dnnsmnstrr/zettelkasten/notes/now.md

 Currently reading: "Hass" by [Şeyda Kurt](https://seydakurt.de/buecher/)

 #### [[projects]]

-In the beginning of 2023, I began [[journaling]] with Day One.
-My goal is to make one entry a day for at least one entire year.
-I heard Apple might be [making their own journaling app](https://9to5mac.com/2023/04/21/apple-journaling-app/), which I'm excited for.

 While playing piano, I got frustrated by the Ultimate Guitar Tabs app, so I'm building my own chords app with Expo and React Native.